-Our audit was conducted for the purpose of forming an opinion on the financial statements referred to above as a whole.
-The statement of revenue, expenditures, and changes in fund balance - budget to actual - General town-wide fund, combining balance sheet - special revenue funds, and combining statement of revenue, expenditures, and changes in fund balance - special revenue funds is presented for the purposes of additional analysis and is not a required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements referred to above as a whole.
+The combining balance sheet - special revenue funds, and combining statement of revenue, expenditures, and changes in fund balance - special revenue funds is presented for the purposes of additional analysis and is not a required part of the financial statements.
 The information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the combining balance sheet - special revenue funds and combining statement of revenues, expenditures, and changes in fund balance - special revenue funds are fairly stated, in all material respects, in relation to the financial statements as a whole.